kylemanna/docker-openvpn/docs/ipv6.md

 ### Step 1 — Setup IPv6 on the Host Machine

+*If you are using a Digital Ocean droplet with IPV6 enabled, you can skip this step*

 The tutorial uses a free tunnel from [tunnelbroker.net](https://tunnelbroker.net/) to get a /64 and /48 prefix allocated to me.
 The tunnel endpoint is less then 3 ms away from Digital Ocean's San Francisco datacenter.

 Place the following in `/etc/network/interfaces`.
 Replace `PUBLIC_IP` with your host's public IPv4 address and replace 2001:db8::2 and 2001:db8::1 with the corresponding tunnel endpoints: